 Often, members of our group will collaborate on research projects together.
 These are often driven by a desire to improve computational algorithms, answer social science questions, or both.
 A sample of our work is presented below.

-SMAD Assistance (Ongoing)
+SMAD Assistance (Continual)

 As this group is affiliated with the Journalism School’s Social Media and Democracy research group, many of our members assist with computational tasks for a variety of SMAD’s research projects.
 As of the 2017-2018 year, ongoing SMAD projects that we are working on include:

 - A multi-layer analysis of gun discourse on social media and news during mass shootings, and its subsequent impact on legislation and gun sales.

 - An in-depth analysis of the 2016 U.S. Presidential debates, including computational analysis of audio features, video features, linguistic features, and reaction from social media (i.e., Twitter).